SAP-samples/teched2021-ISP261/README.md

 ## Disclaimer

-In order to follow and complete the exercises in this workshop, a CCv2 tenant is paramount and will be provided by the speakers to all listeners during the session.
+In order to facilitate the session and complete the exercises in this workshop, a CCv2 tenant is paramount and will be provided by the speakers to all listeners during the session.
 These CCv2 tenants will be available only for a short duration following the session, and for this reason, the session will not be recorded and the workshop can only be attended live.

 ## License